Dridge/richard-eldridge-round-up-starling/README.md

 There's still plenty more I'd like to do, but this hopefully shows my thinking and direction of travel as well as being functionally complete.

+# How to run this application?

+Runs from your IDE, can be imported as a maven project.

+Update the config.properties with the base url and the auth key you need

+Make sure the properties are correct and click run.

+The output of each request are printed to logs visible in the console.

+Note: savingsGoalUid is written to the properties file, so the repeated runs don't recreate multiple savings goals (that was the plan at least).
+But as of now, you need to manually delete it after each run (unless you want to reuse that savings goal that is).

 # Overall Structure

 - The `core` package contains the majority of the code